kekyo/RelaxVersioner/README.ja.md

 		-->
 		<!--
 			"committer.When" or you can use another choice "author.When".
 			"author" and "committer" can use property "Name", "Email", and "When".
-		-->
+(Derived from libgit2sharp) -->
 		<Rule name="System.Reflection.AssemblyMetadataAttribute" key="Build">{committer.When:R}</Rule>
 		<Rule name="System.Reflection.AssemblyMetadataAttribute" key="Branch">{branch.Name}</Rule>